-2.5.3 Specifying writing data
+2.6.3 Specifying writing data

-Section 2.4.2 showed how the empty word and null series can have different symbols.
-VAUCANSON actually allows other symbols used in rational expression to be changed.
+Section 2.4.2 showed how the empty word and null series can have different representations depending on the alphabet.
+Vaucanson actually allows other symbols used in rational expression to be changed to arbitrary strings.